MangoAutomation/script-examples/create_event_detectors/Event-detector-handlers_to_link/README.md

 # Event detector scripts user guide.

-This document explains how to use the scripts used to create, edit, and delete event detectors in bulk.
+This document explains how to create, edit, and delete event detectors in bulk using these scripts.

 # Contents